nsrau/azure-docs.it-it/articles/storsimple/storsimple-snapshot-manager-manage-volumes.md

 <properties
-   pageTitle="StorSimple Snapshot Manager e volumi | Microsoft Azure" description="Illustra come usare lo snap-in MMC StorSimple Snapshot Manager per visualizzare e gestire i volumi e per configurare i backup." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Snapshot Manager and volumes | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to view and manage volumes and to configure backups." services="storsimple" documentationCenter="NA" authors="SharS"